 Protocol Review Process

 IACUC semiannual facility inspections and meetings are held in March and September.
-Contact Julie Nikel-Butler, Research Compliance Administrator, at 450-3451 or email@example.com for the exact date of the meeting.
+Contact Julie Nikel-Butler, Research Compliance Officer, at 852-7460 or email@example.com for the exact date of the meeting.

 The Collaborative Institutional Training Initiative (CITI) course site provides research ethics instruction in various aspects of the responsible conduct of research (RCR) including human subjects protection, health information privacy and security, laboratory animal welfare, research misconduct, data management, authorship, peer review, conflict of interest, mentoring, and collaborative science.

 *** NOTE: When filling out forms in PDF format please open in Adobe Reader.